 And then there’s technology, making folks dumber…

 Don’t get me wrong, I am a chronic Googler.
 If I don’t know some random bit of trivia, I’m that gal typing it into a search bar at the first opportunity.
-“Who was the first person to….Holy cow, Google.
-Why would you even….Just NO.” Anyhow, back to technology.
-As wonderful as it is to have the world of information in a handheld device, you still have to be able to think things through for yourself.
+“Who was the first person to…Holy cow, Google.
+Why would you even…Just NO.” Anyhow, back to technology.
+As wonderful as it is to have a world of information in a handheld device, you still have to be able to think things through for yourself.

 People have become so dependent on their navigation systems that reading a physical, honest-to-goodness-piece-of-paper map has become a lost art.
 Not only that, but some folks rely more on their GPS than their common sense, sort of like these tourists who drove right into the Pacific Ocean because the nav system told them to.

 That’s another skill that seems to have gone the way of the dodo.
 Have you ever seen a person walking down the street so engrossed in texting that they don’t even see an obstacle in their path?
 Sort of like this woman and the giant fountain?

 What if the situation was more dangerous than falling into a giant fountain?
 What if you were busy texting and there was an armed robbery and you walked right into the middle of it?
 What if your eyes were glued to the screen and there was some unexpected wild animal, like, I dunno, a bear?

 Self-reliance is being bred out of society